nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 <img src = desktopReviewWallet.png
     alt = "Review collaborative wallet (Screenshot)">

-9. Assign the keys that are required for signing wallet transactions, and then continue.
+9. Ensure your local key is selected (for me, that is my Desktop Key) and click "Continue".

 {{< notice tip >}}
 The key in green (Software) is an eligible key to sign with for your current device.
 Foreign keys are not eligible for signing locally and will need to be signed on the device they were imported or created on.